 - 1/4 tsp vitamin e oil

-Then add the vitamin E and essential oils and stir in with a spoon, popsicle stick, whatever you have.
-You can take it one step further and beat the lotion with a hand mixer to make this lotion more like a body butter, but I hate added work so I don’t bother. 🙂
+Then add the vitamin E and stir in with a spoon, popsicle stick, whatever you have.
+You can take it one step further and beat the lotion with a hand mixer to make this lotion more like a body butter, but I hate added work so I don’t bother.

-This lotion is my secret weapon for those really cold days when I have to do something outside that I can’t do while wearing gloves – like getting my kids buckled into their car seats!
+- This lotion is my secret weapon for those really cold days when I have to do something outside that I can’t do while wearing gloves.

-I slather on some of this lotion for a little protection while I get everyone in the car.
+- I slather on some of this lotion for a little protection every time I go out.
 It’s not greasy so my hands don’t slip but my skin gets a bit of a barrier from the beeswax.
-Once I hop into the car I can rub the lotion in more and I’m good to go.

 - Windburned noses and cheeks